San Miguel Beer: The escudo

 The San Miguel escudo (seal) used as the brand logo of all San Miguel branded beer products is based on the original Spanish-era coat of arms of Manila.
 It is also the corporate logo of San Miguel Corporation and the San Miguel Brewery companies.

 San Miguel Beermen

 The San Miguel Beermen are a professional basketball team in the Philippine Basketball Association (PBA).
 The franchise is owned by the San Miguel Corporation (SMC) since 1975.
 It is one of three PBA ball clubs owned by the SMC group of companies along with the Magnolia Hotshots and Barangay Ginebra San Miguel.
-It is the only remaining original franchise in the PBA and leads the league with the most number of PBA titles - 27 to date.
+It is the only remaining original franchise in the PBA and leads the league with the most number of PBA titles, with 29 to date.
 It is also the only team ever to have won at least one title in each of the five numerical decades of the PBA's existence so far.